 Step 1: Identify (Target)

 The first step to client retention is to track who is coming back and who isn’t.
 You’ll also need to identify why they are or not coming back.
 The more you pay attention to this step, the easier it’ll be to reconnect with them admitting they start lapsing.
 This can be found in the reporting section of your Phorest system.

-Step 2: ReConnect (We’ve Got A Feature For That!)
+Step 2: Reconnect (We’ve Got A Feature For That!)

-Case study: Last summer, Baroque Hair in Harrogate sent an SMS to a select list of clients using Phorest’s Client ReConnect tool in the marketing section.
+Case study: Last summer, Baroque Hair in Harrogate sent an SMS to a select list of clients using Phorest’s Client Reconnect tool in the marketing section.
 It was a super smart campaign by the team of stylists (they knew exactly who they were targeting and why).
-Firstly, they targeted two client categories: cut and style and also colour clients (i.e. clients who have had one of these services with the salon in the past).
+Firstly, they targeted two client categories: cut and style and also color clients (i.e. clients who have had one of these services with the salon in the past).
 From just £5.06 of sent SMS, they generated over £5000 by getting clients back in!

 This could be the case of your salon too!
-For a video walkthrough of the feature including the setup, watch the video below!

 Step 3: Reward (Loyalty Programs)